 Converting Connections with Additional Connection Parameters

 If your connection uses additional connection parameters beyond the default values shown above, either as Additional Connection String Parameters or the box Use Connection String was checked and the connection string was entered manually, additional work may be required to convert the connection from ODBC to JDBC.
 For example, the SQL Server ODBC Additional Connection String Parameters might be (to use NTLM Windows Authentication):

 An equivalent SQL Server jTDS JDBC driver Additional Connection String Parameters (to use NTLM Windows Authentication) would be:

-Connection string parameters are specific to the database driver you use (e.g. Microsoft SQL, MySQL, PostgreSQL, Oracle).
+Connection string parameters are specific to the database driver you use (for example, Microsoft SQL, MySQL, PostgreSQL, or Oracle).
 Review the driver specifications to determine the required parameters.
 If you require assistance with converting connection strings or parameters for a JDBC driver, contact Jitterbit Support.